alexoughton/rtd-openstack-xenserver/docs/01-overview.rst

 * For ``*CONTROLLER_ADDRESS*``, ensure that this is an address which you can reach from your workstation.

 * For ``*XAPI_BRIDGE*``, this won't be determined until later in the builld process.
 You should write it down for later use once it is defined.

+Also note that any instance of "``*SERVER_IP*``" refers to the server you are currently working on.
+Any instance of "``*VM_IP*``" refers to the IP of the XenServer compute VM.

+One final note: I do disable SELINUX in this guide, for simplicity.
+This is a personal choice, but I know that some people do choose to run SELINUX on their systems.
+The guide does include the installation of SELINUX support for openstack, so you should be able to set this back to "``ENFORCING``", even after performing the installation with this set to "``PERMISSIVE``".
+I have not tested this.